Hexilee/modern-memory-management/README.md

 Recently I start a project using Cpp, so I would like to summarize my concept about memory management strategy of Cpp, and compare it with that in Rust.

-You can also regard this blog as an introduction of Rust to developer who using Cpp.
+You can also regard this blog as an introduction of Rust to Cpp developer.

 This blog consists of four sections: Reference, Copy, Move and Smart Pointer.